 #4 A Godly Mother will Discipline Herself in the Faith

 Barbara Hughes forever changed the way I think about the disciplines of the faith with her book "Disciples of a Godly Woman."
-It she goes into detail on sixteen disciples that make up a faithful and godly woman.
+In it she goes into detail on sixteen disciples that make up a faithful and godly woman.
 These are not disciples that lead to legalism, they are disciples that when in pursuit of, will draw us closer to Jesus and deeper in our faith.
 Barbara puts it this way,

 "Legalism is self-centered; discipline is God centered."Disciples of a Godly Woman, pg 14

-If we do not discipline ourselves in the faith, we will become stagnant or empathetic.
+If we do not discipline ourselves in faith, we will become stagnant or empathetic.
 Early motherhood is a prime time for this to happen.
 Amidst the dirty laundry, dirty diapers, dirty dishes, and screaming kids, we can often place disciples on the back burner as faithfully parenting our children seems disciple enough!